17 Top Things To Do In Walnut Creek, California

-In this guide, we’ll explore the best things to do in Walnut Creek, highlighting must-see attractions and hidden gems that make this city one of Northern California's top destinations.
+In this guide, we’ll uncover the best things to do in Walnut Creek, from iconic landmarks to hidden gems that showcase the city’s unique charm and allure.

 1. Explore the Scenic Trails of Mount Diablo State Park

-A visit to Mount Diablo State Park is an absolute must for nature lovers and adventure seekers.
-This majestic peak, towering at over 3,800 feet, provides some of the most stunning panoramic views of the Bay Area.
-On a clear day, you can see as far as the Golden Gate Bridge and even the Sierra Nevada.
-The park’s diverse network of trails caters to all levels, from leisurely walks to strenuous hikes, making it perfect for hikers, mountain bikers, and even horseback riders.
+Nature lovers and adventurers will find Mount Diablo State Park an unmissable experience in Walnut Creek.
+This towering peak, at over 3,800 feet, offers breathtaking panoramic views of the Bay Area, stretching as far as the Golden Gate Bridge and Sierra Nevada on clear days.
+Its extensive trail network caters to all skill levels, from relaxed walks to challenging hikes, and is perfect for mountain bikers and horseback riders alike.

-Fun Fact: Mount Diablo is believed to be one of the best places for viewing distant landmarks because of its position and elevation.
-On exceptionally clear days, visitors can spot up to 40 of California's 58 counties!
+Fun Fact: Mount Diablo is one of the best spots in California for viewing distant landmarks, with sightings of up to 40 counties possible on clear days.

 2. Wander Around Ruth Bancroft Garden & Nursery

-Fun Fact: The Ruth Bancroft Garden was the first garden preserved by the Garden Conservancy, ensuring that this remarkable collection of drought-tolerant plants will thrive for generations to come.
+Fun Fact: The Ruth Bancroft Garden was the first garden preserved by the Garden Conservancy, securing its legacy as a leader in sustainable gardening.

 3. Downtown Walnut Creek – Shopping and Dining Galore

-Fun Fact: Walnut Creek’s downtown area is home to more than 100 restaurants and boasts one of the best dining scenes in the East Bay, making it a food lover’s paradise!
+Fun Fact: Walnut Creek’s downtown is home to more than 100 restaurants, making it one of the East Bay’s most vibrant culinary destinations.

 4. Lesher Center for the Arts – A Cultural Hub